 The 25 Nov 2017-10 December 2017, marked the start and end of 16 Days of Activism for No Violence against Women and Children.
-During the remainder of the 16 days of activism, Citizen Justice Network’s paralegal journalists were sharing stories on issues that they feel their communities should be aware of.
-These stories are informative and beneficial to the victim and the ones who support the victims.
+During the remainder of the 16 days of activism, Citizen Justice Network’s paralegal journalists were sharing stories on issues that they felt their communities should be aware of.
+These stories were informative and beneficial to the victims and the ones who support the victims.

 To better guide our paralegal journalists on topics on GBV recently CJN attend a public dialogue were one of the panelists, Sonke Gender justice together with Health-eNews launched South Africa’s first guide for journalists for reporting on Gender-Based Violence: a guide for journalists and editors.

 This 56-page booklet will help CJN to better guide our already well knowledgeable paralegal journalists on reporting on GBV.
 The booklet aims to inform journalists and editors on ways to creativity handle a sensitive story, which cannot only keep the dignity and respect of those involved but can be used as a powerful tool to affect change, according to Gill Gifford, Health-eNews Editor on one of the comments on the booklet.

 Articles in the booklet guide the user in understanding why there is a need for the guide to reporting on Gender-based violence, why we need to Understand GBV better and more.
 Reporting the GBV crimes, understanding what is GBV, the importance of context and the use of correct language.

 The booklet will also give a sense of direction and allow journalists and editors to report in a way that best serves the interests of the survivor.

 When asked what her thoughts on the booklet were, Investigative multimedia journalist, Sumeya Gasa said, It was useful, informative resourceful,

 “I would like to have a proper workshop where we come together as journalists and we come together and engage and sink our teeth into it,” she added